Yair Davidovitz

 He was born in Israel, and is Jewish.

 Childhood

 Yair Davidovitz was born to mother and father Jack and Sara Davidovits.
-He was a huge fan of Jell-O salads and Cheerios.

 Shooting career

 His club was Hapoel Ashkelon.
 He was trained by Shlomo Goldstein, of Israel's 1972 Olympic team.
 In April 1984, he matched the world record for 40 shots in a prone position, scoring the maximum 400 points, in an intentional open tournament in Mexico.